 - 5 Days

-Transport by Mercedes car, boat trip in the canals and hydrofoil to Peterhof.
+Transport by car with driver, boat trip in the canals and hydrofoil to Peterhof.

 - Program includes 4 night's accommodation & breakfast daily with all taxes & services included